-Toto Wolff is the team principal of the Mercedes AMG Petronas team.
-The Austrian has been with the team since 2014 and has remained there ever since.
+Toto Wolff functions in the capacity of the Team Principal to the Mercedes AMG Petronas Formula One team.
+The Austrian joined the team in 2014 and has been with them ever since.

-It is also worth noting that Susie Wolff is Toto’s second wife and the two have a child together, in addition to two children from Toto’s previous marriage to Stephanie.
+Wolff currently resides with his second wife, the Scottish racer, Susie Wolff.
+The two have a child together, in addition to two children from Toto’s previous marriage to Stephani.

-Other accolades to his credit was a runner up in the Austrian Rally Championship in 2006, and winner of the 24-hour race in Dubai.
+Other accolades to his name are a runner-up in the Austrian Rally Championship in 2006, and the top spot in the 24-hour race in Dubai.
 In 2009, he also became a lap-record holder on the Nürburgring Nordschleife in a Porsche RSR.

 After retirement, Wolff focused heavily on investment, even founding two companies.
 Both companies primarily focused on investments on internet and technology.

 However, from 2003 onwards Wolff concentrated on strategic investments in medium-sized industrial and listed companies.
-Some Investments include the German HWA AG, who runs the Deutsche Tourenwagen Masters race program for Mercedes-Benz.
+Some Investments include the German HWA AG that runs the Deutsche Tourenwagen Masters race program for Mercedes-Benz.

 Other investments include BRR Rallye Racing, one of the largest rally parts dealers in Europe.
-Wolff is also co-owner of a sports management company with former F1 champion Mika Häkkinen.
+Wolff is also co-owner of a racing driver management company with former F1 champion Mika Häkkinen.

 As mentioned before, Toto Wolff has various investments.
-These include some share of the Williams F1 Team and even the Mercedes team itself.
+These include a share in the Williams F1 Team and even the Mercedes team itself.
 After joining Mercedes, he acquired a 30% stake of Mercedes-Benz Grand Prix Ltd.

-Its projects include improving living conditions in day-care centre, dormitories and playgrounds; creating joyful environments such as rehearsal studios; supporting talent by sponsoring scholarships; and inaugurating centres for blind and handicapped children to better prepare them for life in everyday society.
+Its projects include improving living conditions in day-care centers, dormitories, and playgrounds; creating joyful environments such as rehearsal studios; supporting talent by sponsoring scholarships; and inaugurating centers for blind and handicapped children to better prepare them for life in everyday society.